After Hope

 Performance — Kherson’s vast shipyard looms large in the shadows of history.
 Situated in the Delta of Dnipro in southern Ukraine, it was once the largest shipbuilding site in the USSR, giving birth to Vishwa Asha – Universal Hope, a cargo ship built in 1974 during the Indo-Soviet partnership.
 Decades later, Vishwa Asha – Universal Hope is decommissioned or lost, a ghost ship drifting through the fractured narratives of war.

 Created by artist Anton Kats, also known under the fluid, semi-fictional identity of musician ILYICH, After Hope blurs the boundaries between performance art, music concert, and exhibition to examine the processes by which hope is built.
-Set against the backdrop of the historical rise of fascism, the work embraces the temporality of transmigration and invites audiences aboard Vishwa Asha to sail the waves of birth, death and rebirth.
-Proposing sonic readings of the concepts like suchness, harmony and sisterhood, After Hope offers an anti-heroic strategy rooted in the politics of listening, care and renewal.
+Driven by the need to respond to the continuing global fascization, the work embraces the temporality of transmigration, a nonlinear understanding of time in which reincarnation becomes a mode of navigating life’s cyclical chronologies and invites audiences aboard Vishwa Asha to sail the waves of birth, death and rebirth.
+Through sonic readings of philosophical concepts like suchness, musical-theoretical principles of harmony, and feminist perspectives for sisterhood, After Hope proposes anti-heroic strategies on how to build hope that are rooted in listening, care and renewal.

 With and by: Anton Kats